patricoferris/mirage-site/drafts/mirage.md

 ### Modules and Functors

 Functional programming in OCaml is largely managed by a powerful module system.
 All code in OCaml is wrapped up inside of a module.
-When you write a `hello.ml` file you have implicityly created a `Hello` module.
+When you write a `hello.ml` file you have implicitly created a `Hello` module.

 Signatures or interfaces for modules are like structural contracts to the bare minimum an implementation should provide.
 For example: